 Large or Bulky Items

-- Large items may be placed at the curb next to your household trash containers for collection on your regular household trash collection day.
+- Large or bulky trash items shall be at the curb by 7 a.m. on your normal trash collection day.

 Tips to Reduce Trash

 - Donate items.
 Consider donating items to charitable organizations.
 Some organizations offer free collection services.

 - Recycle.
 Recycling should be in recycling bins or carts.
 Items that do not fit in the cart, such as cardboard, will also be collected if bundled and placed next to the cart.
 Recyclables will be collected at your curb on your residential recycling collection day each week.
 All paper, cardboard, plastic, metal, glass food and drink containers can be co-mingled in your City of Bowie recycling cart for the weekly collection.

 - Other Recycling Resources: Recycle other items through other available resources.
 Please visit Other Recycling and Waste Disposal Resources for more information.